 The Chingones hasta en la muerte campaign was made for Victoria beer, in celebration of the Day of the Dead.
 Even though it was created using the 3D animation technique, its multiple glossy, plastic-looking objects leave no impression of perfection, but preserve the warm feeling hand-crafted items emanate.
 The pleasant sensation is further enhanced by the way in which other design elements and materials are stylized.

 Cities in Motion is an impressive project of the Dutch studio Dumbar.
 It is a series of motion graphics made for info screens located in railway stations across the Netherlands.
 Each graphic depicts the name of the corresponding city in a playful, visually-pleasing way.
 As such, they capture the travelers’ attention and fulfill their primary, informative role.
 The Studio Dunbar has designed and developed a special kind of typeface for this project, with letters that change their shape according to a self-developed script.

 Experimental typography is a great art form that can make your projects really come to life.
 Each example we featured in our list simply oozes creativity and leaves a lasting impression on the user.

 As you could see, there are no limits to which elements, materials, textures, and techniques you can combine to create stunning typography pieces.
 Striking typeface choices can help you accentuate the message or emotion you want your projects to convey.
-Just be open-minded and don’t be afraid to use groundbreaking techniques in your work.
+Just be open-minded, explore what some of the best type foundries have to offer, and don’t be afraid to use groundbreaking techniques in your work.